Frank S. Nugent in the New York Times

 Democratic Unconvention in 'The Gorgeous Hussy,' at the Capitol

 If you've seen The Gorgeous Hussy and would like to share your review here, please e-mail me.
-Include, if you like, a picture of yourself to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.
+Include a photo or avatar of yourself to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Good God, what an annoyingly bland hodge-podge of a film!
 And it has nothing to do with Joan in period costume; she's nothing particularly special here, but she's certainly not the problem.
 Rather, it's the screenplay writers, director, and editor who are to blame for this big ol' mess.